Indonesian nationality law: Dual nationality

 Dual nationality is not typically allowed in Indonesia.
 However, after lobbying from women's rights groups, in 2006, the nationality law was revised to allow children to retain dual nationality until they reach legal majority of seventeen.
 By that age those who have not chosen their nationality are required to obtain an affidavit for a Limited Indonesian Dual Nationality Passport (Paspor Warga Negara Indonesia Ganda Terbatas) to retain dual status.
 After reaching the age of twenty-one, they must choose a single nationality.

+In 2024, government official Luhut Pandjaitan announced that Indonesia may offer dual citizenship to people of Indonesian descent to encourage high-skill workers to move back to the country and boost the economy.